DoctorOnline/QuickAuth/README.md

 # QuickAuth
 ![](https://github.com/DoctorOnline/QuickAuth//workflows/.NET%20Core/badge.svg)

-CLI to quickly get an access token for a specific client.
+The CLI to quickly get an access token for a specific client.

-## CLI configuration
+## The CLI configuration
 appsettings.json

 ```